 There are a few different types of backer boards so learn what you can about each of them to find the right one for you.
 This guide on tile backerboard is informative and can help you choose the right one for you.

-Preparing The Tiles
+Preparing To Lay The Tile

 After your floor is prepared and cleaned, you can begin preparing the tiles.
 Tiles are not easy to work with if you don’t know what you are doing.
 To make things easier, you should do all the prepping that you can.